oli4vr/cbcp/README.md

 cbps > paste_content_of_clipboard_to_file.txt
 ```

+You can combine it with X11 forwarding to copy/paste text information from remote servers via multiple ssh -X jumps.

 ## Build and Install
 Option 1 : On Debian based distributions (debian, ubuntu, mint, ...)
 ```bash